In this quick guide, let's breakdown 3 MOA VS 6 MOA to help you better understand the subtle details to change how you think about them.

 Aiming Performance

-6 MOA is much LARGER and ROUNDER to see for shooters with mild astigmatism under daylight use (even without corrected vision)
+The 6 MOA red dot optic is much LARGER and ROUNDER to see for shooters with mild astigmatism under daylight use (even without corrected vision) and to facilitate fast target acquisition

 6 MOA Red Dot